Tetracube-Lab-Red/iot-sense/README.md

 ## Overview

-Welcome to the IoT Data Collector and Streamer project!
-This open-source application is designed to facilitate the collection, storage, and real-time streaming of IoT data.
-It connects seamlessly with a Kafka message broker to receive data, stores it efficiently in a MongoDB database, and streams the collected data to mobile applications in real time.
+This is IoT Sense, the gateway to all home smart devices.
+IoT sense is a realtime gateway that connects your smart devices with your smartphone.

 ### Key Features

+The project is built around the idea of non-blocking operations and realtime functionalities.

-* Data Ingestion via Kafka: The application consumes IoT data streams from a Kafka broker, allowing it to handle high-throughput, real-time data from various IoT devices.
+* Data Ingestion via Kafka: The application exchanges data via kafka to ensure high throughput and scalability in data transmission.
-* Efficient Data Storage: Data is stored in a MongoDB database for persistence, ensuring that all collected information is safely stored for further analysis and retrieval.
-* Real-Time Data Streaming: The application streams data to connected mobile applications using real-time communication protocols, ensuring up-to-date information for users and devices.
+* Real-Time Data Streaming: The application streams data to connected mobile applications using real-time communication
+* protocols, like websocket and firebase notifications.
 * Scalable Design: Built to handle high volumes of data and users, the application can easily scale to meet the growing needs of IoT environments.
+* Module oriented: Each module is separated and decoupled from the core, in this way you can extend or activate only modules that you need.

 ## Architecture